scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 relative ease with which to create complex operators from only a few lines of high-level Python code while utilising highly optimised auto-generated C kernels via JIT compilation.
-On top of purely symbolic top-level API based on SymPy, we demonstrate how to utilise Devito's secondary API to inject custom expressions into the code generation toolchain to implement Dirichlet and Neumann boundary conditions, as well as the sparse-point interpolation routines required by seismic inversion operators.
+On top of purely symbolic top-level API based on SymPy, we show how to utilise Devito's secondary API to inject custom expressions into the code generation toolchain to implement Dirichlet and Neumann boundary conditions, as well as the sparse-point interpolation routines required by seismic inversion operators.

 Moreover, we demonstrate that Devito-generated kernels are capable of exploiting modern high performance computing architectures by